 Can your ex really take the home and all of your assets?
 Probably not.
 Work with your lawyer to discuss your situation and your stake in the case.
 It’s very unlikely that you will walk away with nothing, though you will have less than when you were married.

 Would it really be that terrible if you had to move?
 Sure, moving is a pain, and you will have to leave behind a major fixture from your past life; but, you will also have a fresh start and an opportunity to separate from unhappy memories of the past.
 What’s more, now you get to do things your way!

 Do you really think you will never find love or happiness again?
 No way!
 It may not seem possible now; but, life has much more joy in store, including the possibility of the most meaningful love you have ever had!
 This is merely a detour on your life’s journey!
 Understandably, divorce was not in your original game plan; but then, here you are!
 Let’s make the best of this!

+It might seem difficult to talk yourself down from the ledge when you’re paralyzed by fear and sadness.
 When you face a fear, size it up, and analyze its demise, you suck much of its power away so that it’s not as deadly.
 You may still experience the fallout of bad things; but, you will be better prepared to handle what they bring your way instead of being petrified with fear!
 Fear, and even bad things, will always be some part of our lives, we just have to be sure to not let them overshadow everything positive or keep us from achieving the best that we can.

 What is the worst-case scenario?